It's a funny headline, ladies and gentlemen, from Fox News.

 You might say that this was tried in 2008.

-Who do we really know what precipitated it?
+Do we really know what precipitated it?

 We have the subprime mortgage crisis, and what was that?

-The subprime mortgage crisis, if if if I may be blunt and honest, was a series of government directives to lending institutions demanding that they loan money to people who could not pay it back.
+The subprime mortgage crisis, if I may be blunt and honest, was a series of government directives to lending institutions demanding that they loan money to people who could not pay it back under the guise of affordable housing, fairness, making things equal in the country or what have you.

-But if you are going to use the power of the government to tell banks you've got to give these people money essentially, they're not going to be able to pay it back.
+But if you are going to use the power of the government to tell banks you've got to give these people money, essentially, they're not going to be able to pay it back.

 What are you doing to them?